2JJ1/npm-phrase-blacklist/README.md

 #### Check if text is clean

     phraseBlacklist.isClean('fucc that hurts!!', <options object>)
-    //Returns true if word is safe
+    //Returns true if text is safe
-    //false in this case
+    //Returns a string, the detected bad word, if the text contains a banned phrase

 ##### options:
 ##### [note: each option runs default if not defined.  will not trigger action if set false]